-We will present the main model theoretic techniques and tools in model theory as compactness, ultraproducts, elimination of quantifiers, model completeness, saturation, elimination of imaginaries.
-We will study the above properties in algebraically closed fields, real closed fields, valuation fields.
+Model theory is a branch of mathematical logic.
+The course will be focused on the main model theoretic techniques and tools in model theory as compactness, ultraproducts, elimination of quantifiers, model completeness, saturation, elimination of imaginaries.
 Elimination of quantifiers implies a good understanding of the definable sets in a structure.
-Elimination of quantifiers for real closed fields gave birth to the notion o-minimality with applications in real algebraic geometry.
-We will analyze the fundamental result due to Ax-Kochen and Ershov on the transfer principle for valuation fields which translates properties of the field in terms of properties of the value group and the residue field.
+We will analyze the above properties in some algebraic structures.

-Physics for Space Application (4 ECTS - 20 hours)
+Physics for Space Application (4 ECTS - 16 hours)